solana-labs/solana/book/src/proposals/booting-from-snapshot.md

 2/3 of the cluster's stake roots a bank.
 This allows the validator to prune its state and also calculate leader schedules as it moves across epochs.

+   1) Verify threshold commitment from the trusted validators on `S`.
+See the `Trusted Validator Set` section for details.

-   1) Observe a canary transaction in a bank that some threshold of trusted validator stake has voted on.
+   2) Observe a canary transaction in a bank that some threshold of trusted validator stake has voted on at least once.
 Call this trusted bank `T`.

-   2) The current working bank has slot number `S_current` > `S_n`
+   3) The current working bank has slot number `S_current` > `S_n`

 8) Start the normal voting process, voting for any slot that satisfies `S_current` > `S_n`

+## Trusted Validator Set

+The booting validator needs to have a set of trusted validators that it uses to validate the snapshot and that it is caught up.
+To guarantee that the booting validator connects to the cluster, the set needs to contain some threshold of validators that are still participating in consensus.
+This excludes validators that are running but are experiencing some attack (such as an eclipse attack) that prevents them from receiving slots, voting, or broadcasting their votes.

+### Verifying the Cluster is Building from the Snapshot

+The booting validator can confirm that the snapshot is valid and that the cluster it intends to join is building off of `S` by verifying the signatures of votes for `S`.
+The validator can calculate the commitment of its trusted validators, and at some threshold, such as 2/3 of trusted validators are locked out at least 2^31 slots, accept the snapshot.

+**Proof:** For the snapshot to be valid, the validator that made the snapshot must have rooted `S`, meaning that it must have observed at least 2/3 of stake having >=2^31 lockout on `S`.
+Any validators that are participating in consensus will eventually also observe the same lockout on `S`, and will therefore bring themselves up to >=2^31 lockout on `S`.
+Thus with any set of trusted validators meeting the conditions above, the booting validator will eventually observe the threshold commitment and accept the snapshot.

+### Verifying Booting Validator is Caught Up

+The booting validator should send canary transactions as described in the `Boot Procedure`.
+When the booting validator observes a canary transaction in a bank, and it observes at least one vote for that bank from a threshold (ie 2/3) of trusted validators, it can conclude that it has caught up to the trusted validators.

 ## Determining `S_n` From a Snapshot and Tower